darklang/tablecloth/documentation/contributing.md

 Either a longer explanation using real words or an example using real data would have been better.

-In Tablecloth we do both.
+In Tablecloth, we do both.